 The legend is a list of variables and their domains, usually appearing after a description of the current constraint.
-This is necessary because the usual visual representation of a constraint contains only the names of the variables in it (see FDBG Annotation), and doesn’t show anything about their domain.
+This is necessary because the usual visual representation of a constraint contains only the names of the variables in it (see FDBG Annotation), and does not show anything about their domain.
 The legend links these names to the corresponding domains.
 The legend also shows the changes of the domains made by the constraint.
 Finally, the legend may contain some conclusions regarding the behavior of the constraint, like failure or side-effects.

 The format of the legend is somewhat customizable by defining a hook function; see FDBG Customizing Output.
 The default format of the legend is the following: